edpin/https/README.md

 ensures that requests are always HTTPS and they never get redirected to plain HTTP.

-To instantiate a new https.Client:
+To instantiate a new HTTPS client:

 ```
 client := https.NewClient()